 We also added a new output file that is generated when Century is run in calibrate mode.
 This output file allows the user to (among other things) determine what is limiting growth of each cohort at each time step.

 We added a new optional parameter table that can be used in conjunction with the Leaf Biomass Harvest extension (see “LANDIS-II Leaf Biomass Harvest v2.0 User Guide”).
 This table indicates the proportion of dead wood and leaf biomass that should be removed as a function of a specific harvest activity.
 The dead biomass includes cohorts killed from the harvest activity and dead biomass (e.g., coarse woody debris, leaf litter) already present in the forest.
 If this table is not used, the harvested cohorts will be follow the parameters in the age-only-disturbance file (see below).
 This table may be used if, for example, after a harvest event, a controlled burn would be applied to a stand to remove a proportion of leaf litter and coarse woody debris.
-If the table is used be sure to remove harvesting from the age-only-disturbance file.
+If the table is used, be sure to remove harvesting from the age-only-disturbance file.

 Version 2.0

 Century Succession is now compatible with LANDIS-II v6.0.
 All succession extensions for v6.0 are required to include the initial communities text file and inputs map.
 Previously these were input in the Scenario file.
-These details are outlined below.
-Internal Time Steps

-Although the Century Succession is limited to annual or multiple-year time steps, cohort growth and soil decomposition operate at a monthly time step.
-Both growth and decomposition reflect monthly climate and monthly climate is a required input.

-Because most disturbances occur in the summer months, the monthly cycle proceeds from July to June.
-Therefore, disturbances and reproduction both occur between June and July.

 Minor Releases

 Version 3.1.1